Quebec City: Name and usage

-The Algonquian people had originally named the area Kébec, an Algonquin word meaning "where the river narrows", because the Saint Lawrence River narrows proximate to the promontory of Quebec and its Cape Diamant.
+The Algonquian people had originally named the area Kébec, an Algonquin language word meaning "where the river narrows", because the Saint Lawrence River narrows by the promontory of Quebec and its Cape Diamant.

 History

-French Regime (1500s–1763)
+French regime (1500s–1763)

 Quebec City is one of the oldest European settlements in North America and the only fortified city north of Mexico whose walls still exist.
-While many of the major cities in Latin America date from the 16th century, among cities in Canada and the U.S., few were created earlier than Quebec City (St. John's, Harbour Grace, Port Royal, St. Augustine, Santa Fe, Jamestown, and Tadoussac).
+While many of the major cities in Latin America date from the 16th century, among cities in Canada and the United States, few were created earlier than Quebec City (St. John's, Harbour Grace, Port Royal, St. Augustine, Santa Fe, Jamestown, and Tadoussac).

-It is home to the earliest known French settlement in North America, Fort Charlesbourg-Royal, established in 1541 by explorer Jacques Cartier with some 400 persons but abandoned less than a year later due to the hostility of the natives and the harsh winter.
+It is home to the earliest known French settlement in North America, Fort Charlesbourg-Royal, established in 1541 by explorer Jacques Cartier with some 400 persons but abandoned less than a year later due to the harsh winter and resistance of indigenous inhabitants to colonial incursion on their land.
 The fort was at the mouth of the Rivière du Cap Rouge, in the suburban former town of Cap-Rouge (which merged into Quebec City in 2002).

 Quebec was founded by Samuel de Champlain, a French explorer and diplomat, on 3 July 1608, and at the site of a long abandoned St. Lawrence Iroquoian settlement called Stadacona.
-Champlain, also called "The Father of New France", served as its administrator for the rest of his life.
+Champlain, who came to be called "The Father of New France", served as its administrator for the rest of his life.

-The name "Canada" refers to this settlement.
+The name "Canada" was given to the colony that developed around the settlement at Quebec.
 Although the Acadian settlement at Port-Royal was established three years earlier, Quebec came to be known as the cradle of North America's Francophone population.
-The place seemed favourable to the establishment of a permanent colony.
+The location seemed favourable to the establishment of a permanent colony.

 The population of the settlement remained small for decades.
 In 1629 it was captured by English privateers, led by David Kirke, during the Anglo-French War.
-Samuel de Champlain argued that the English seizing of the lands was illegal as the war had already ended, and worked to have the lands returned to France.
-As part of the ongoing negotiations of their exit from the Anglo-French War, in 1632 the English king Charles agreed to return the lands in exchange for Louis XIII paying his wife's dowry.
+Samuel de Champlain argued that the English seizing of French lands was illegal as the war had already ended, and worked to have them returned to France.
+As part of the ongoing negotiations following the end of the Anglo-French War, in 1632 the English king Charles I agreed to return captured lands in exchange for Louis XIII paying his wife's dowry.
 These terms were signed into law with the Treaty of Saint-Germain-en-Laye.
-The lands in Quebec and Acadia were returned to the French Company of One Hundred Associates.
+The colonies of Canada and Acadia were returned to the French Company of One Hundred Associates.